akre96/stemcell_aging/README.md

 __Intended for use in the Rong Lu Lab__
 Uses python 3.7.2

+## Directory Structure
+  - __test:__ Folder for unit testing functions
+    - __test_data:__ Folder for curated data with known output
+  - __step7_to_long_format.py:__ Takes output of step 7 scripts and formats with columns: code, mouse_id, user, cell_type, day, percent_engraftment
+  - __consolidate_data.py:__ takes all long format files specified, and creates single csv output.
+Used to get all data from all mice in one place
+  - __plot_data.py:__ Collection of functions used for plotting formatted data.
+  - __requirements.txt:__ File of dependencies used to generate  python3 environment able to run scripts

 ## Usage Instructions
 ### Setting up environment
   1. Load virtual environment manager of choice using python 3.7.x